aberbegall/novnc-launch-powershell/README.md

 # novnc-launch-powershell
-This repository contains an unofficial launch powershell scripts for novnc
+This repository contains an unofficial launch powershell scripts for novnc + websockify.

-### Execute the powershell script
+It can be used for automation purposes

+### To start (novnc + websockify) server and open a vnc browser instance
 .\Launch.ps1 -proxyport 2777 -webport 8081

+### To start (novnc + websockify) server over SSH channel and open a vnc browser instance
+.\LaunchWithSsh.ps1 -proxyport 2777 -webport 8081